ShyamsTree/HoleDetection/README.md

 - CGAL                   (required; C++ library, http://www.cgal.org/).
 - OpenGL and GLUT        (required; for visualization).

-All necessary packages can be obtained through Ubuntu's package system via apt-get:
+All necessary packages can be obtained through Ubuntu's package system via apt-get.

-sudo apt-get update

-sudo apt-get install build-essential

-sudo apt-get install cmake

-sudo apt-get install libboost-dev

-sudo apt-get install libglu1-mesa

-sudo apt-get install libxmu-dev libxi-dev

-sudo apt-get install freeglut3 freeglut3-dev

-sudo apt-get install libcgal-dev

 All the packages can be installed using the "install.sh" script provided.
 The script also compiles the program.